rgkannan676/VideoToCartoon/README.md

 - Copy the videos to covert in the folder 'video_input'
 - Run 'python main.py' .
 This will start the processing.
 - See the output videos in folder 'video_output'

+## Adjustable Configs
+- MODEL_INPUT_IMAGE_MAX_SIZE: Set maximum shape to image input to the model.
+This is needed to avoid performance issues and CUDA memory.
+- WHITE_BACKGROUND_BLACK_EDGE: This config controls background and edge colour.
+If set to True will make the background white and the edge black.
+If False, will set opposite.
+- EDGE_THRESHOLD_ADJUST: If the value is higher, pixels with less confidence will be set as background pixels giving more sharp video.
+- ADD_MIX_COLOR_EFFECT: This adds some random effects mixing the background and edge colours between white and black.
+If set to True will Add effect randomly.
+If False, follow the WHITE_BACKGROUND_BLACK_EDGE setting.